DrewJitsu/PythonProjects/README.md

 # PythonProjects
-A collection of my projects written in Python
+A collection of school and personal projects written in Python